krtejeda/PersonalCuraTour/User-Experience-Design-Overview.md

 title: User Experience Design Overview
 ---

+# Personal CuraTour
-Title:  Personal CuraTour - Your museum experience, a bit more different.
+## Your museum experience, a bit *more* guided.

-People & Roles:
+# People bound by fate to work on something wonderful

 Geoffrey - Run-on sentence kingpin

 Julia - 4th dimensional support ferret

-Kelvin - ProcrastinaTour XS Max
+Kelvin - ProcrastinaTour Lvl 2

-Problem and Solution Overview: (1 paragraph)
+# Problem and Solution Overview

 You enter a museum.
 What’s the first thing you do?...